Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Introduction

-\paragraph{Distributed \Lovasz{} Local Lemma.} In the \emph{distributed} LLL problem the communications network is identical to $G_{\mathcal{E}}$.
-Every node $A$ is identified with an event, which is aware of the distribution on the random variables $\vbl(A)\subseteq \mathcal{V}$.
-The goal is to collectively assign values to all variables in $\mathcal{V}$ such that no event in $\mathcal{E}$ happens.

-Randomized coloring algorithms in the $\LOCAL$ model are often composed of $O(1)$-round routines that commit to a partial coloring, whose local probability of failure is small, as a function of $\Delta$.
-Using a distributed \Lovasz{} local lemma (LLL) algorithm, we can guarantee global success with probability $1-1/\poly(n)$ (using a randomized LLL algorithm) or even 1 (using a deterministic LLL algorithm).
-Table~\ref{table:LLL} summarizes distributed LLL algorithms under different symmetric criteria $p\cdot f(d) < 1$, where $p$ is the local probability of failure and $d$ is the maximum degree in the dependency graph.
-In distributed coloring algorithms it is typical to see $d = \poly(\Delta)$ and $p = \exp(-d^{\Omega(1)})$, i.e., \emph{any} polynomial LLL criterion of the form $p(ed)^c < 1$ where $c=O(1)$ is good enough.

-Chang and Pettie~\cite{ChangP17} conjectured that the $\RandLOCAL$ complexity of the LLL under some polynomial LLL criterion is $O(\log\log n)$, matching the Brandt et al.~\cite{BrandtEtal16} lower bound.
-If this conjecture were true, due to the necessity of graph shattering \cite[Theorem 3]{ChangKP16}, an optimal randomized LLL algorithm should be structured as follows.
+\paragraph{Distributed \Lovasz{} Local Lemma.} Table~\ref{table:LLL} summarizes distributed LLL algorithms under different symmetric criteria $p\cdot f(d) < 1$, where $p$ is the local probability of failure and $d$ is the maximum degree in the dependency graph.
+Chang and Pettie~\cite{ChangP19} conjectured that the $\RandLOCAL$ complexity of the LLL under some polynomial LLL criterion is $O(\log\log n)$, matching the Brandt et al.~\cite{BrandtEtal16} lower bound.
+If this conjecture were true, due to the necessity of graph shattering \cite[Theorem 3]{ChangKP19}, an optimal randomized LLL algorithm should be structured as follows.
 It must combine an $O(\log n)$-time deterministic LLL algorithm and an $O(\log\log n)$-time randomized \emph{graph shattering} routine to break the dependency graph into $\poly(\log n)$-size LLL instances.
 Fischer and Ghaffari~\cite{FischerG17} exhibited a deterministic $n^{1/\lambda + o(1)}$-time algorithm for LLL criterion $p(ed)^\lambda < 1$, and an $O(d^2 + \log^* n)$ routine to shatter the dependency graph into $\poly(\log n)$-size components.
-More recently, Ghaffari, Harris, and Kuhn~\cite{GhaffariHK17} developed a generic derandomization method for the $\LOCAL$ model that implies randomized LLL algorithms with time $\exp^{(i)}(O(\sqrt{\log^{(i+1)} n}))$ for sufficiently small $d$, where $i$ depends on how loose the LLL criterion is.
+More recently, Ghaffari, Harris, and Kuhn~\cite{GhaffariHK17} developed a generic derandomization method for the $\LOCAL$ model that implies randomized LLL algorithms running in time $\exp^{(i)} \left( O\left(\log d + \sqrt{\log^{(i+1)} n}\right) \right)$, for any $i\ge 1$.
+For example, when $d < 2^{O(\sqrt{\log\log n})}$, their LLL algorithm runs in $2^{O(\sqrt{\log\log n})}$ time.